bkry-code/Kirby-Table/README.md

 The page itself is rendered by `/templates/table.php` - examine all those field, change them were you want and get of and running.

-Remember; you have to define the **maximum used cells* in your table at least once (in the first visibile cell).
+**Remember**; you have to define the **maximum used cells* in your table at least once (in the first visibile cell).
+The best thing is to draw the table first (pen and paper...), and count the maximum used cells on a row (_this is the number that must be entered at least in the first cell_).

 This number is used to preview the (relative) width of every cell and create the according `colspan` tag.